-With economic indicators showing that the U.S. is entering a slowdown, it may be a good time to shore up savings and reduce debt to ensure good financial footing.
+With all of the recent economic uncertainty, it may be a good time to shore up savings and reduce debt to ensure good financial footing.
 When considering how to tackle an unexpected expense, take into account amount, timeline, urgency and other factors like interest rates.

 Confront an unexpected expense with these questions:

-- Did I research to find the lowest cost and sensible option?
+Did I research to find the lowest cost and/or sensible option?

 These questions are important steps to determining whether a credit card or your savings is the right way to pay for a surprise cost.